Traumatic Brain Injury (TBI) Lawyer in Honolulu

 • Blood clots: Accident victims are also more likely to develop blood clots when they are bedridden and restricted to limited movements.
 A blood clot can travel to the lungs, a condition known as a pulmonary embolism, which is life-threatening.

-Working with a Honolulu traumatic brain injury lawyer can help ensure that your financial award will account for all of your current medical costs as well as anticipated future losses caused by the accident.
+Working with a Honolulu traumatic brain injury lawyer can help ensure the best legal options for your case and recover damages for your current medical costs as well as anticipated future losses caused by the accident.

 Should I Settle with the Insurance Company After a Head Injury?